Ritchie Sutton

-Sutton was appointed as joint-manager at Nantwich Town in September 2022, alongside Gary Taylor-Fletcher.
+Sutton was appointed joint manager at Nantwich Town in September 2022 alongside Gary Taylor-Fletcher.
+He later resumed his playing career with Whitchurch Alport, Hednesford Town, Bootle and Kidsgrove Athletic.

 Playing career

 Early career

 Sutton started as a youth team player at Crewe Alexandra, turning professional in the summer of 2005.
 His first season was spent on two separate loan spells at local side Leek Town, of the Northern Premier League Premier Division.
 He made his senior debut on 29 January 2005, in a 3–2 victory at Farsley Celtic.
 He made a total of 19 appearances across the two loan spells.
-In March 2006, he joined another local non-league side, Stafford Rangers, on loan.
+In March 2006, he joined another local non-League side, Stafford Rangers, on loan.
 Rangers achieved promotion from the Conference North through the play-offs at the end of the season.

 In May 2006 he was offered a new one-year contract by manager Dario Gradi.
 At the start of the 2006–07 season he was sent out on loan back to Stafford Rangers, now in the Conference National.
 The loan deal was initially only a month long, but ended up being extended to the end of the season, despite Sutton spending a month out to undergo knee surgery.
 However, when he returned to Gresty Road he was informed that he would not be offered a new contract, at which point he signed with Rangers permanently.
-By the end of the season he was an occasional captain.
+By the end of the season, he was an occasional captain.
 He made 79 Conference appearances for the club over all his spells.

-In the summer of 2008 he moved on to Conference club Northwich Victoria, though joined Halifax Town of the Northern Premier League Division One North on loan in December of that year.
-In January 2009 he joined Halifax on a permanent basis, though would only remain at the club for the rest of the season.
+In the summer of 2008, he moved on to Conference club Northwich Victoria, though joined Halifax Town of the Northern Premier League Division One North on loan in December of that year.
+In January 2009 he joined Halifax permanently, though would only remain at the club for the rest of the season.

 He signed for Nantwich Town in June 2009, and had to turn down an offer of a trial at Football League club Port Vale in the summer of 2009 because of this contract.
 Manager Pete Hall felt Sutton could play professionally again, but warned of the player's disciplinary record.
 He made forty appearances for the "Dabbers" in 2009–10; signing a new, more flexible contract in summer 2010.
 During the season he saw four red cards.
 Throughout the season he also worked at a Crewe-based accident management company.